 If you’re looking to refresh your cookbook collection, check out Epic Vegan, a recent release by Dustin Harder, author and creator of The Vegan Roadie.
 Not only is it an “editor’s pick” on Amazon, but readers are loving its recipes.
 The book offers convenient one-pot meals like sesame Thai chili cauliflower bites and spiced hot chocolate s’mores brownies.
 Yum.

-When it comes to cooking, you can’t go wrong with a specialized book like The Vegan Meat Cookbook by Miyoko Schinner, chef and founder of the vegan cheese brand Miyokos.
-Featuring more than 100 vegan meat recipes like carne asada enchiladas and lemon-garlic scallops, this book will surely introduce you to new favorite dishes.
+When it comes to a plant-based diet, you can’t go wrong with a specialized book like The Vegan Meat Cookbook by Miyoko Schinner, chef and founder of the vegan cheese brand Miyokos.
+Featuring more than 100 vegan meat recipes like carne asada enchiladas and lemon-garlic scallops, this book will surely introduce you to new favorite vegan foods.

 If you like your tacos with a side of sarcasm, you’ll love The Taco Cleanse by Wes Allison, Stephanie Bogdanich, Molly R. Frisinger, and Jessica Morris.
 As a group of professional “vegan taco scientists,” the authors have rounded up more than 75 vegan taco recipes to guide you on your taco cleanse journey.

-A list of vegan cookbooks wouldn’t be complete without a book on baking.
-In this recent release by chef JL Fields, Vegan Baking for Beginners features 75 sweet and savory treats.
+It wouldn’t be a list of vegan cookbooks without a book on baking.
+In this title by chef JL Fields, Vegan Baking for Beginners features 75 sweet and savory treats.
 However, you don’t need to be vegan to appreciate this handy book.
-From blondies to doughnuts, these mouthwatering recipes will be sure to satisfy your sweet tooth.
+From blondies to doughnuts, this mouthwatering collection of recipes and comfort foods will surely satisfy your sweet tooth.

-Do you have a vegan college student in your life?
+Do you know a college student who follows a vegan diet?
 Help ’em out and gift a copy of The College Vegan Cookbook by Heather Nicholds.
 This collection of 145 inexpensive, dorm-friendly recipes is perfect for the college student who can only eat so many salads at the campus cafeteria.
 The book, which includes tips for shopping and stocking pantry staples, is an excellent resource for new vegans and beginner cooks in college.

 We’re always told to eat seasonally.
 But how does that translate to vegan cooking, exactly?
 That’s where The First Mess Cookbook comes in.
 In the book, author and blogger Laura Wright guides shares 125 seasonal whole-food recipes, complete with beautiful stories and gorgeous photos.